When to Change Your Timing Belt or Chain

 Timing belts and chains may not be the first thing that comes to mind when you think of car maintenance.
 However, they are important components in your vehicle’s engine.
-They synchronize the rotation of the crankshaft and camshaft(s), ensuring that engine valves open and close at the correct times during each cylinder’s intake and exhaust strokes.
+They synchronize the rotation of the crankshaft and camshaft(s).
+This ensures that engine valves open and close at the correct times during each cylinder’s intake and exhaust strokes.
 Basically, if your timing belt or chain fails, your engine can suffer severe damage.

 Before knowing when to change them, it’s good to understand the difference between a timing belt and a timing chain:

-Timing Belt: Usually made of rubber, timing belts are quieter and lighter than chains.
+Usually made of rubber, timing belts are quieter and lighter than chains.
 They have nylon teeth that help them grip and sync with other engine parts accurately.
-They are commonly found in many modern vehicles and are normally found inside the engine covered by a timing belt cover controlling the opening and closing of engine valves.
+These belts are commonly found in many modern vehicles.
+They are normally found inside the engine covered by a timing belt cover controlling the opening and closing of engine valves.

-Timing Chain: A metal chain that serves the same purpose as a timing belt, but is generally more robust and designed to last longer than belts.
+A metal chain that serves the same purpose as a timing belt, but is generally more robust and designed to last longer than belts.
 Nonetheless, they can still stretch or wear out over time and may need adjustments or replacement.
-They are often used in high-performance vehicles and are usually located inside the engine as well, driven by the crankshaft.
+They are often used in high-performance vehicles.
+Additionally, they are usually located inside the engine as well, driven by the crankshaft.

 When to Change Your Timing Belt or Chain.